QMUL/build_qmplus/README.md

 build_qmplus.sh
 ---------------

-	usage: ./build_qmplus.sh <path/to/qmplus> [<moodle_branch>]
+	usage: ./build_qmplus39.sh <path/to/qmplus> [<moodle_branch>]

 If not already present it will GIT clone Moodle from GitHub into the given path.

-Then it will GIT checkout MOODLE_34_STABLE - as the latest stable version - by default but you may specify a different Moodle branch as an optional parameter.
+Then it will GIT checkout master - as the latest beta version - by default but you may specify a different Moodle branch as an optional parameter.

-Finally the script 'install_plugins.sh' is copied into that Moodle instance and executed in situ.
+Finally the script 'install_plugins39.sh' is copied into that Moodle instance and executed in situ.

 install_plugins.sh
 ------------------
 PLEASE NOTE: this script is copied to the root of the Moodle installation by the 'build_qmplus.sh' script (see above) and needs to run from there!

-	usage: ./install_plugins [-f] [-s]
+	usage: ./install_plugins39 [-f] [-s]

 You may run this script to re-install all plugins according to the setup of the script.